External Entity CRUD Actions

 3. With the Save [Person] step selected, navigate to Properties > INPUTS > Entity and change the input mapping to Build Data.

 4. Notice the expansion of input values.
-For each new input (DOB, Firstname, Lastname, PersonID), change the input mapping to Constant, and fill the value fields with example information.
+Change the input mapping to Constant for each new input (DOB, Firstname, Lastname, PersonID), and fill the value fields with example information.

 5. Select Debug from the Top Action Bar; this Flow now edits the record with the specific data.